waldo323/schedcsv/output/schedbyspeaker/README.md

    * Next to My calendars, click the drop down arrow > Create new calendar.
    * Enter information about your new calendar.
    * Click Create calendar.
-   * give your calendar a name.
+   * Give your calendar a name.
    * ( adapted from: https://support.google.com/calendar/answer/37095?hl=en )